Greater Western Sydney v Western Bulldogs (2016 AFL preliminary final)

 The 2016 AFL First Preliminary Final was an Australian rules football match contested between the Greater Western Sydney Giants and Western Bulldogs at Spotless Stadium on 24 September 2016.
 It was staged as part of the 2016 AFL finals series to determine which of the two clubs would qualify for that season's Grand Final.

 In their fifth season in the AFL, and first finals series, the Giants were attempting to reach their first Grand Final, while the Bulldogs were looking to reach their first Grand Final since 1961.
 The match was won by the Western Bulldogs, who eventually went on to win their first premiership since 1954.

-Given the historical context, stakes and high quality of the match as well as its close finish, it is often considered by many fans to be the one of the best AFL matches played in the 2010s.
+Given the historical context, stakes and high quality of the match as well as its close finish, it is often considered by many fans to be one of the best AFL matches played in the 2010s.

 Background

 The 2016 AFL season was contested by eighteen clubs between March and October 2016.
 The top eight clubs qualified for the finals series, which was conducted under the AFL finals system introduced in 2000 AFL season.